I was delighted to find—among other things at Chartwell, Winston Churchill’s country abode—a swing hanging from an old oak.

-When British comedian John Cleese recalls his best moments, those moments of “perfect, timeless happiness” they were far from any feelings of work.
+When British comedian John Cleese recalls his best moments, those he calls “perfect, timeless happiness” they were far from any feelings of work.
 They included things like “sitting in a deckchair in the garden of my house in Holland Park, gazing at two Burmese kittens doing cabaret; looking at Vermeer’s painting of Delft in The Hague and allowing it to affect me […] .”
-4

 Cleese notes these moments had nothing to do with work or striving.

 In play, we don’t strive.
-We let something else move us, take us… Down a winding path or vertical hill.
+We let something else move us, take us… Down a winding path or up a vertical hill.